How to Use a Temp Agency to Find a Job

 If you decide you don’t want to use a temp agency to find a temp job, there are some other options.
 Most job search sites allow you to search for temporary jobs.
 Most have an “advanced search” button that allows you to narrow down your search by categories such as location, industry, and type of job.
 If there is a “temporary jobs” button, click on it.
 If not, use “temporary job” as a keyword in your search.

-You might also consider participating in the growing gig economy.
+You also might consider participating in the growing gig economy.
 A gig economy is an environment in which people generally work as freelancers, completing short- or long-term projects for various organizations.
 Most of these jobs allow you to work as an independent contractor, meaning you can pick up whatever jobs you want.